okta/workflows-templates/workflows/execute_onpremise_powershell_with_okta_workflows/readme.md

     the appropriate changes in all of the commands and references.
     Otherwise the solution will not be able to link back to the objects you are creating.</span>
+4. Make sure the server where the Azure Connected Machine agent is installed has outbound https 443 traffic access allowed and Local Administrator privileges for the account you are using.
+On that server, it is suggested to set as default Chrome or Edge browsers (IE with Enhanced Security option turned on is problematic as the script execution requires authentication with Azure).

 ## <span class="c22 c16">Step-by-Step instructions</span>